Matt Duffy Player Props: Royals vs. Phillies

 Matt Duffy At The Plate

-- Duffy has six doubles, a home run and eight walks while hitting .271.
+- Duffy is batting .272 with six doubles, a home run and eight walks.

-- In 55.6% of his 54 games this season, Duffy has picked up at least one hit.
-He's also had four multi-hit games.

-- He has hit a long ball in one of 54 games, and in 0.7% of his plate appearances.
+- He has homered in one of 55 games, and in 0.7% of his plate appearances.

-- Duffy has driven in a run in seven games this year (13.0%), including one multiple-RBI game.
+- Duffy has driven in a run in seven games this season (12.7%), including one multiple-RBI game.

-- In 10 of 54 games this season, he has scored, including multiple runs once.
+- In 10 of 55 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.